Dhananjaya Lakshan

-Pothotuwa Arachchige Dhananjaya Lakshan (born 5 October 1998), popularly as Dhananjaya Lakshan, is a professional Sri Lankan cricketer.
+Pothotuwa Arachchige Dhananjaya Lakshan (born 5 October 1998), popularly known as Dhananjaya Lakshan, is a professional Sri Lankan cricketer.
 He made his international debut for the Sri Lanka cricket team in June 2021.

 Domestic career

 In April 2018, he was named in Galle's squad for the 2018 Super Provincial One Day Tournament.
 He made his List A debut for Galle in the 2018 Super Provincial One Day Tournament on 11 May 2018.
 Prior to his List A debut, he was named in Sri Lanka's squad for the 2018 Under-19 Cricket World Cup.

 In August 2018, he was named in Kandy's squad the 2018 SLC T20 League.
 He made his Twenty20 debut for Kandy on 21 August 2018.
 He made his first-class debut for Colts Cricket Club in the 2018–19 Premier League Tournament on 7 December 2016.
 In October 2020, he was drafted by the Galle Gladiators for the inaugural edition of the Lanka Premier League.
 In August 2021, he was named in the SLC Blues team for the 2021 SLC Invitational T20 League tournament.

 In November 2021, he was selected to play for the Galle Gladiators following the players' draft for the 2021 Lanka Premier League.
 In July 2022, he was signed by the Colombo Stars for the third edition of the Lanka Premier League.